 Well, very nearly as old as Mr Holmes’s London is the World of Oz, created by Mr L. Frank Baum, in his classic American fairy tale; ‘The Wonderful Wizard of Oz’, and elaborated upon in dozens of official — and even more numerous unofficial — sequels.
 The “world” of Oz has been loved by millions of children throughout the 20th and 21st centuries.

 There are two stories in this collection set in the world of Oz.
 Both are by the same author; this is Mr David Hulan who is also the author of the novel; ‘The Glass Cat of Oz’ (Books of Wonder 1995).
 Mr Hulan also wrote several serialized stories published by Books of Wonder in ‘The Emerald City Mirror’.
 He has kindly given me permission to post these two stories on my site.

 The second story is:

 As we all know, the land of Oz is surrounded by a deadly desert.
 The touch of this desert’s poisonous sands will destroy all living flesh.

 One of the magical treasures of Oz is Ozma’s magic carpet, which enables a party of any size to cross the desert (or any other hostile terrain) in safety.

 However, what is likely to be the result if the carpet should be stolen while that party is on the other side of the desert?
 Why, they would need to get it back in order to get home, wouldn’t they?

 And therein lies a story.
 This story.

-The story was written for the Oz Centennial contest, and was one of the five finalists.
+The story was written for the Oz Centennial contest, and it was one of the five finalists.

-Note: This is a new version of this publication.
+Note: This is a replacement version of this publication.
 The graphics of this version have been extensively reworked and most of the illustrations replaced with new ones.
 The tale of why this was done is over in the Graphics area of the collection.
-In addition, the low-resolution file is somewhat higher resolution than the old one which explains the larger file size.
+In addition, the screen-resolution file is somewhat higher resolution than the old one which explains the larger file size.